cesarvr/Spring-Boot/README.md

 ```
 > Before pushing *JAR binaries* to Openshift just keep in mind that the supported OpenJDK version is ``"1.8.0_161``.

-Then push the JAR to the BuildConfiguration by doing:
+Then push the JAR to the Build Configuration by doing:

 ```sh
  oc start-build bc/my-java-app --from-file=target\spring-boot-0.0.1-SNAPSHOT.jar --follow
 ```

-> If this command finish succesfully, it means that there is an image in the cluster with your application.
+> If this command finish successfully, it means that there is an image in the cluster with your application.

 Next step is to deploy this image you can do this by doing: